Locations:

 • Continuous monitoring keeps you attached to a monitor for the duration of labor and limits your movement.
 Some continuous monitors require a wired connection to a monitor.
 Others used Bluetooth monitoring, which can allow you more freedom to move around.

-• Intermittent monitoring, used mostly with low-risk pregnancies, checks your baby occasionally, allowing freedom of movement while you aren’t connected.
+• Intermittent monitoring, used mostly with low-risk pregnancies, checks on the fetus occasionally, allowing freedom of movement while you aren’t connected.

 “Talk to your healthcare provider about your options for monitoring,” Stiltner advises.
 “Moving during every stage of labor is important.
 Even if you need continuous monitoring, see if a Bluetooth option is available so you have some options to move into other positions.”